Iris-proj/iris-vm/README.md

 ## License

-Iris VM is licensed under the MIT License.
+Iris VM is licensed under the GPL License.
 See the [LICENSE](LICENSE) file for more information.